joegreene/2015-Spring-CS-121/Weekly Work/Week-8/README.md

      cout << sum << endl; //what is sum with/without change to i?
    ```

-   SOLUTION (Hover/Click to view):
+   SOLUTION:

+   > Errors:
-   >!
-Errors: - starting sum should be 0,
+   >    - starting sum should be 0,

-   >!         - undeclared i in for loop,
+   >    - undeclared `i` in for loop,

-   >!         - no "length" function for arrays
+   >    - no "length" function for arrays

 2) PROBLEM:
    ```C++